 Job Title and Responsibilities

 I completed a BSc (Hons) in Psychology in 2008, a MSc in Health Psychology in 2009 and a Professional Doctorate in Health Psychology in 2014, all at Staffordshire University.
-I started working as a researcher at Staffordshire University in 2009 working on various research projects including investigating smoking-related age-progression facial-wrinkling morphing software, and assisting the evaluation of a paediatric weight management service.
-My current role at the University includes working as a Research Officer on a longitudinal ‘Smoking Prevention Project’.
+I started working as a researcher at Staffordshire University in 2009 working on various research projects including investigating smoking-related age-progression facial-wrinkling morphing software, assisting the evaluation of a paediatric weight management service, and overseeing a five year longitudinal smoking prevention project with 25 Staffordshire secondary schools.
+My current role at the University includes working as a Lecturer in Psychology.

 Professional Doctorate in Health Psychology, 2014